 From Corriganville, one just needs to cross the Santa Susana Pass over to Iverson Road and to discover another movie location bonanza, which is now history.
 Near a town called Canoga Park are huge elephant-sized outcroppings of rock.
 This was called Iverson’s Ranch.
 Wayne's first movie up there was Texas Cyclone in 1932.
 Before Stagecoach came along, he had already filmed Haunted Gold, Central Airport, and The Dawn Rider on the ranch’s grounds.
 Even after Stagecoach, Republic sent him right back to Iverson Movie Ranch, for Santa Fe Stampede, and Three Texas Steers.

 Even though in the movie the Stagecoach had reached Monument Valley, when the Ringo Kids twirls his rifle to hold the stage, he stands in Iverson Ranch in the Simi Hills.
-When he makes his now-famous entrance, „Wyatt Earp Rock“ is backing him up, the distinctive boulder in the Iverson Gorge.
+When John Wayne makes his now-famous entrance, „Wyatt Earp Rock“ is backing him up, the distinctive boulder in the Iverson Gorge.

 ...the backyard of a private home on Red Mesa Road, in the middle of the Garden of the Gods, as the area became known for.